 But there are a lot of vendors who WILL approve new affiliates – if the affiliate just doesn’t make silly mistakes, and does request approval in the right way.

-Britt Malka has just released a short report that explains exactly how to do just that.
+Britt Malka has just released a short report that explains step by step exactly how to vastly increase your chances of approval when you apply to be an affiliate.

 It’s just 21 pages long – Britt does not do fluff and filler – but it is full of common sense, actionable steps that will really help if you are stuck in this catch 22.